dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### PREFER type annotating declarations for top-level variables and fields that can't be inferred.

-Sometimes the initializer expression doesn't contain enough information to fully infer the type of a declaration and you need to give it a nudge.
-You often have two options:
+Sometimes the initializer expression doesn't contain enough information to fully infer the type of a declaration.
+You typically have two options:

-*   You can annotate the declaration on the left, which inference then pushes over to the generic invocation on the right:
+*   You can annotate the declaration, which inference then pushes over to the generic invocation:

     {:.good-style}
     <?code-excerpt "misc/lib/effective_dart/design_good.dart (explicit-field)"?>